rahulag2411/CF_Extension_VsCode/README.md

 **Fetching a problem:**

-1. Open the folder for your CF codes in VS Code.
+1. IOpen the folder for your CF codes in VS Code.
 2. In the command palette type Problem-url and enter.
 3. Next, you need to enter the URL of the problem you want to solve.
 4. With this, on the explorer pane the required files will be created.